-The City of Hamilton and STEPS Public Art are currently undertaking a process to commission a permanent public artwork to be placed along the Pipeline Trail where the Trail intersects with Garside Avenue North.
+The City of Hamilton is working with STEPS Public Art on a permanent public artwork to be placed along the Pipeline Trail where the Trail intersects with Garside Avenue North.

 Virtual Artist Information Session: January 8, 2024 at 7:00 PM EST (This is not a mandatory meeting)